BryanPlummer/two_branch_networks/README.md

     python main.py --name {your experiment name}
 ```

 This would give you a model trained on the VGG features, to use ResNet instead just use the `--resnet` flag and have the proper features cached.
-In my experiments I got the folowing performance:
+In my experiments I got the folowing performance on the Flickr30K test set used in the referenced papers:

 ResNet: